Mana Mihashi

-Mana Mihashi (三橋眞奈, Mihashi Mana) is a Japanese professional footballer who plays as a midfielder for the Serie A club Inter Milan.
+Mana Mihashi (三橋眞奈, Mihashi Mana) is a Japanese former professional footballer who played as a midfielder.
+Besides Japan, she had played in Italy.

 Born in Takarazuka, Hyōgo Prefecture, Mihashi begun her professional career with MyNavi Sendai in Japan's Nadeshiko League in 2017 after graduating from university.
 She joined Serie A side Sassuolo in 2020.
-In the summer of 2022, she joined Inter Milan.
+In the summer of 2022, she joined Inter Milan before retiring at the end the season.

 Club career

 MyNavi Sendai

 Following the end of Mihashi's college career with the Osaka Sports University women's football team, in 2017 she joined MyNavi Sendai Vegalta in the Nadeshiko League, the top level of the Japanese league pyramid at the time.
 She spent three seasons at the Sendai club where she made 23 Nadeshiko League appearances, 20 WE League Cup appearances, scoring 2 goals, and 7 Empress Cup appearances, scoring 1 goal, deciding at the end of the 2019 season to leave the club in search of a new challenge.